Make-it-Real: Unleashing Large Multimodal Model for Painting 3D Objects with Realistic Materials: Details of Make-it-Real

 \subsection{Rendering Procedure Details}

-In the context of computer graphics, ``diffuse'' typically denotes the primary color of a material, a concept analogous to ``base color'' in Physically-Based Rendering (PBR) paradigms, both representing the inherent color of the material under uniformly scattered illumination.
+In the context of computer graphics, ``albedo'' typically denotes the primary color of a material, a concept analogous to ``base color'' and ``diffuse'' in Physically-Based Rendering (PBR) paradigms, both representing the inherent color of the material under uniformly scattered illumination.